Trump, Who Called African Nations S**tholes And Sally Yates A C**t, Wants Samantha Bee Fired For Bad Language

-Donald Trump reportedly called African nations s**tholes and former Attorney General Sally Yates a c**t, but has apparently changed his mind about bad language now that his daughter is the target.
+Donald Trump reportedly called African nations s**tholes, and former Attorney General Sally Yates a c**t, but has apparently changed his mind about bad language now that his daughter is the target.

 In the early morning hours on Friday, Trump took to Twitter to publicly question why comedian Samantha Bee had not been fired for her attack on Ivanka Trump.
 On her TBS show Full Frontal, Bee referred to Ivanka as a “feckless c**t” after Ivanka had posted a picture where she is cuddling her young son.
 Bee had joined a number of other critics in saying the picture was particularly insensitive given the Trump administration policy to separate immigrant parents from their children at the border.